apache/mesos/docs/csi.md

 This document describes the [Container Storage Interface](https://github.com/container-storage-interface/spec) (CSI) support in Mesos.

-Currently, only CSI spec version 0.1 is supported.
+Currently, only CSI spec version 0.2 is supported in Mesos 1.6 due to incompatible changes between CSI version 0.1 and version 0.2.
+CSI version 0.1 is supported in Mesos 1.5.

 ## Motivation